Lou DiMuro: 1969 World Series

 The Mets tied the game in the seventh on a leadoff home run by light-hitting shortstop Al Weis, and scored two runs in the eighth with the help of two Baltimore errors.
 Jones caught a fly ball from Davey Johnson for the game's final out and a 5–3 New York victory, setting off a wild celebration.
 Notably, DiMuro had been behind the plate barely two months earlier on August 13, 1969, when the Orioles' Jim Palmer pitched an 8–0 no-hitter against the Oakland Athletics.

 Collision with Cliff Johnson

 On May 30, 1979, in the 11th inning of a game in Milwaukee, DiMuro was involved in a major collision near home plate with baserunner Cliff Johnson.
 The crash rendered DiMuro semiconscious and left him with an ailing hip for the remainder of his career.
 DiMuro missed the remainder of the season.
 He then slipped on dugout steps shortly after his return in 1980.
 Fellow crew member Larry Barnett would later remark, "He was one of the most decent human beings you'd ever meet, but he always seemed to have bad luck.
 If someone's bag would get lost, it would be his; if someone came down with the flu bug, it would be him."

 Outside chest protector

+In 1978, DiMuro switched from the outside chest protector, which had been favored by American League umpires since the turn of the century, to the inside chest protector, which was used by the National League since its invention by Hall of Fame arbiter Bill Klem (except by Hall of Famer Jocko Conlan and Beans Reardon).
+The previous season, American League supervisor of umpires Dick Butler ruled new hires had to use the inside chest protector.
+Two umpires hired in 1976, Al Clark and Greg Kosc, began their AL careers with the inside protector, and Durwood Merrill, Steve Palermo and Mike Reilly followed suit in 1977.